recoverysource/handbook/template/new.rst

 This assumes you have a Domain Name (DNS) picked out and need to go from looking at a confusing repository to having a website published on the internet.

-1. Create an account and log in to Github
+1. Create an account and log in to GitHub

    - You can (optionally) create a "github organization," which is functionally equivalent to a "team".
 This is not required to share your fork and can be